 If you happen to be in Union Memorial School on Monday, Wednesday or Friday mornings, you’ll notice the hallways buzzing with beginner readers.

 The Emergent Reading Literacy Program got off to a great start at UMS on Monday.
-The program is a unique reading program centered around the student that that brings together families, volunteers and teachers.
+The program is a unique reading program centered around the student that brings together families, volunteers and teachers.
 The goal of the program is to bridge the gap between being read to and independent reading.

 Three times a week each student works one-on-one with a literacy volunteer.
 Along with practicing their letters and sight words, the student gets to choose a book from the school’s collection and participate in shared reading with the adult.
 The student then brings the book home to read it with their family.
 During the next school literacy session the student brings the book back to read to a volunteer again, and then chooses a new book to begin the process over.
 The program focuses on active participation in all steps of the routine which can reinforce concepts and language skills.